andreasabel/inCode/entry/introducing-the-hamilton-library.md

 ### Hamiltonian Mechanics

+*(This section goes briefly over some relevant part of the physics behind Hamiltonian dynamics, but feel free to skip it if you want to go straight to the Haskell)*

 Hamiltonian mechanics is a brilliant, radical, and beautiful re-imagination of the physics of mechanics and dynamics.
 It was adapted for statistical mechanics and thermodynamics, and it was through the lens of Hamiltonian mechanics that